 EAGLE ESSENTIALS HELPS STUDENTS CONNECT THE DOTS

-On a mission to help her K-5 students “connect the dots,” Hannah Park, Lower School Principal, smiles warmly as she observes children interacting on a busy playground.
+On a mission to help her K-5 students “connect the dots,” Hannah Park, Elementary School Principal, smiles warmly as she observes children interacting on a busy playground.
 “Because we are a Christian school, all of us feel a great responsibility to teach our students the value and importance of being quiet influencers on the path to becoming strong, godly leaders.
 But at such a tender age, this is a pretty big concept to grasp.
 They are still very literal and compartmentalizing what they learn.
 The dots are being taught, but if they aren’t drawing lines between the dots, it doesn’t create a complete picture for them,” she says.

-After several faculty meetings and discussions, she put together a grassroots group, which included Kim Nicodemus (Kindergarten teacher), Jessica Martin (5th-grade teacher), and Amanda Walker (Lower School Assistant Principal).
+After several faculty meetings and discussions, she put together a grassroots group, which included Kim Nicodemus (Kindergarten teacher), Jessica Martin (5th-grade teacher), and Amanda Walker (Elementary School Assistant Principal).
 Collectively, they began unpacking SFC’s mission statement, looking through the lens of early habit formation and heart transformation.
 Park says, “We began by asking each other, ‘How can we instill habits of good citizenship and develop godly character, while also helping them understand that salvation comes only from God, not by good works,’ in ways that even a five-year-old will understand?”

 The collaborative result was The Eagle Essentials, a character development program for K-5.
 The overall concept begins with three simple core values (the three R’s) — respect, responsibility, and resourcefulness, based loosely upon “Parenting by the Book” by John Rosemond.